A Guide to Birding in Knox County

 Migratory species

 Wingbeats analyzes eBird checklist data for Knox County, TN to estimate typical migration timing for each species.
-The analysis covers the 10 most recent complete calendar years (2016–2025), drawn from 85,135 checklists.
+The analysis covers the 10 most recent complete calendar years (2016–2025), drawn from 85,151 checklists across all location types.
+Partial years are excluded to prevent incomplete seasonal data from skewing frequency estimates.
+The Birding Guide uses a different dataset scoped to eBird hotspot checklists only, so its statistics will differ.

 For each species, a weekly detection frequency is calculated — the proportion of checklists that recorded the species in a given week.
 This is then smoothed with a circular 3-week moving average that wraps around the calendar year, so winter visitors whose presence spans December–January are handled correctly.